-Just the motivation of keeping the concerned employee in the loop won’t motivate employees enough.
+Just the motivation of keeping the concerned employee in the loop won’t motivate them enough.
 Hence, employee referral programs come with a rewarding structure so as to give the employees an extra kick.
-Here are the major benefits of employee referral programs:
+Here’s why:

 With the recruitment costs cut by quite a margin, the organization saves a considerable amount of financial resources.
 The right person literally walks up to the interview room holding the referring employee’s hand and a part of those saved costs can be reinvested in rewarding the referrer(s).

 Employee referrals save time along with money.
 In fact, research from Glassdoor suggests that it takes an average of 23 days to hire a new employee in the United States and this would only increase.
-Employee referrals, however, reduce the time span; making the rewards an investment that payback in time saved.
+Employee referrals, however, reduce the time span; making monetary rewards an investment that pays back in time saved.